Brooklyn Bridge

 History

-• Opened to massive celebration on May 24, 1883; dignitaries included U.S. President Chester A. Arthur
+• Opened to massive celebration on May 24, 1883; dignitaries included U.S. President Chester A. Arthur and New York Governor Grover Cleveland.

-• Designated a National Historic Landmark (1964) and a NYC Landmark (1967).
+• Designated a National Historic Landmark in 1964 and a New York City Landmark in 1967.

 Design & Features

-• Main span: 1,595.5 ft; Total length: ~6,016 ft (1.1 mi); Clearance: ~127 ft above mean high water.
+• Main span: 1,595.5 ft; total length: about 6,016 ft (roughly 1.1 miles); clearance: about 127 ft above mean high water.

 Why it matters for Long Island travelers